minsheng-fintech-corp-ltd/cluster-api-provider-aws/docs/existing-aws-infrastructure.md

 ## Caveats/Notes

 * When both public and private subnets are available in an AZ, CAPI will choose the private subnet in the AZ over the public subnet for placing EC2 instances.
-* If you configure CAPI to use existing infrastructure as outlined above, CAPI will _not_ create an SSH bastion host.
-Combined with the previous bullet, this means you must make sure you have established some form of connectivity to the instances that CAPI will create.